Why Study Accounting at the Busch School?

 Students who have not achieved the above, will not be able to enter or continue in the Accounting Program and will be assisted by their faculty advisor to identify another plan of studies or major within the School of Business.

-University RequirementsTo earn a Bachelor of Science (B.S.), students must also complete the core university requirements, specific to their major.
-Accounting students are required to complete 17 courses in addition to their business and economics courses.
-These courses include: philosophy, theology, humanities, literature, writing and composition, and three free electives.
+Students must also complete the core university requirements, specific to their major, in order to complete their degree.
+Business students are required to complete courses which include: philosophy, theology, humanities, literature, writing and composition, and free electives.